Sonny Lubick: 1993–1994

 However, not even the most optimistic Rams fan anticipated what happened in 1994.
 Led by a defense that featured future NFL players Sean Moran and Brady Smith, Colorado State flew out of the gate 6–0 heading into a key game on October 8 against the #4 Arizona Wildcats in Tucson, Arizona.
 Known for their vaunted "Desert Swarm" defense, Arizona had been picked by several publications, including Sports Illustrated, to win the national championship, but it was CSU that took a stunning 14–6 lead.
 With Arizona driving to the CSU 21 in the second half, Garrett Sand forced a fumble that Moran recovered and ran back 79 yards for a touchdown.
 Regarded simply as "The Play" in CSU football history, the return ended up being the game-winning score, as Lubick and the Rams went on to win 21–16–at the time, the biggest upset in school history.
 Near-rioting broke out in Fort Collins as a result of celebrations from students and fans.

 A victory the following week over UTEP set up a nationally televised showdown with Utah, also undefeated, at Hughes Stadium.
 With extra bleachers brought into the 30,000 seat facility, a crowd of 39,107, the largest in Hughes Stadium history, witnessed a heartbreaking 45–31 shootout loss.
-Despite the setback, the Rams recovered to win their final three games, including a dramatic 44–42 comeback win at Fresno State that sealed CSU's first-ever WAC championship, and their first conference title of any sort since winning the 1955 Skyline Conference title.
+Despite the setback, the Rams recovered to win their final three games, including a dramatic 44–42 comeback win at Fresno State that sealed CSU's first-ever 10-win season, their first WAC championship, and their first conference title of any sort since winning the 1955 Skyline Conference title.
 The victory earned Colorado State their first-ever trip to the Holiday Bowl in San Diego, where the Rams lost a hard-fought 24–14 affair to Michigan.
-Though the season ended on a down note, the Rams' 10 wins were a program record for victories in a single season.
-The 10–2 campaign was the start of 10 straight winning seasons under Lubick, and also earned him National Coach of the Year honors from Sports Illustrated.
+Though the season ended on a down note, it was the start of 10 straight winning seasons under Lubick, and also earned him National Coach of the Year honors from Sports Illustrated.